Top 10 New Year's Resolutions for Wheelchair Users

 Are you a wheelchair user who is looking to improve your quality of life?

 Whether you have started using a wheelchair recently or all your life, you can always start thinking about ways to improve the quality of your life.
 Wheelchair users, just like anybody else, can benefit from searching for new ways to improve their health, social life, and general wellbeing.

 So, let’s have a look at the top ten new year’s resolutions for wheelchair users!

 People with disabilities can often find it difficult to get involved in organized sport, particularly if they use a wheelchair.
 But, the truth is that there are a lot of great sports that are well set up for wheelchairs.

-For example, have a look at wheelchair basketball, wheelchair tennis, or wheelchair rugby.
+For example, have a look at wheelchair basketball, wheelchair tennis, marathons, or even wheelchair rugby.